 Natural fibers occur naturally in nature, naturally.
 (Sorry.
 Couldn’t resist.)
 It seems obvious, but it actually can be confusing.
 There are manufactured fibers that originate with or incorporate natural materials, but they are made by human hands (as opposed to extruded through our skin—yes, human hair can be spun, and it happens accidentally quite a lot when a piece of your hair falls onto the fiber you’re spinning).
-Regenerated or manufactured fibers that start with natural products such as bamboo, soy, or milk, for example, are not usually included in the natural fiber category because of the processes that they have to go through to become fiber suitable for spinning.
+Regenerated or manufactured fibers that start with natural products such as bamboo, soy, or milk, for example, are not usually included in the natural-fiber category because of the processes that they have to go through to become fiber suitable for spinning.
 The term natural fiber refers to fibers that come directly from plants or animals.
+Examples of plant fibers include bast fibers, like flax and hemp, and seed fibers, such as cotton.

 Plant and Animal